Taste is a sense tied to memory, so it follows that food makes the best souvenirs. Eat your way across the city with these delicious local products.

 Cookies, bars, and other irresistible treats make High Tea Bakery a must-stop for sugar lovers.
 With a cute cafe space to sit and nibble on signature Imperial cookies and decadent cupcakes, these souvenirs may not make it home.

-French ex-pats Nathalie and Gilles Gauthier have brought the pastry traditions of their country to a warm, sweetly scented nook on north Main.
+French ex-pats Nathalie and Gilles Gauthier (new owners as of May 2023) have brought the pastry traditions of their country to a warm, sweetly scented nook on north Main.
 At A L’Epi De Ble, find crisp, buttercream filled macarons, plump croissants, and over the top mousse cakes with layers of creme brulee, all delivered with a smile and a lilting French accent.

 Surrounded by boutiques and restaurants on a tree-lined street, Lilac Bakery is the perfect mid-shopping spree spot.
 Buttery cookies, bars, and cakes just like grandma used to make are highlights.
 We recommend favourites like buttertarts and rhubarb squares.